nextflow-io/nextflow/docs/conda.rst

 You can specify the directory where the Conda environments are stored using the ``conda.cacheDir`` configuration property (see the :ref:`configuration page <config-conda>` for details).
-When using a computing cluster, make sure to use a shared file system path accessible from all computing nodes.
+When using a computing cluster, make sure to use a shared file system path accessible from all compute nodes.

 .. warning:: The Conda environment feature is not supported by executors that use remote object storage as a work directory e.g. AWS Batch.